 2. Mounting and Basic Setup

-I mount each scope on multiple rifles to assess:
+I mount each scope on a rifle it’s actually meant for, then assess:

 3. Optical Performance Deep Dive